fastresearchgroup/TORCHE/README.md

-# PressureDrop
+# TORCHE
-This is a collection of Python scripts for pressure drop calculations for crossflow tube bundles for both inline and staggered configurations
+This is a collection of Python scripts for pressure drop  and heat transfer calculations for crossflow tube bundles for both inline and staggered configurations

 Author: Jonah Haefner
 Contributing and previous work done by: Julien Clayton and Lane Carasik

-These models are simple to use pressure drop calculators based off the work of Zukauskas et al. and Gnielinski and Gaddis.
+These models are simple to use pressure drop and Nusselt Number calculators based off the work of Zukauskas et al. and Gnielinski and Gaddis.

+## Pressure Drop

-###Zukauskas Model
+### Zukauskas Model

 Inputs:
 - a = dimensionless transverse pitch